Joe2308/hooplife-ms4/README.md

 6. Create a new superuser with: 'python manage.py createsuperuser'

-7. Type python3 manage.py in your terminal to run the app locally.
+7. Type python3 manage.py runserver in your terminal to run the app locally.

 ## Deployment to Heroku

 ## Note:
-Before deploying to Heroku if you have a large selection of products on an eccommerce store it is worth dumping the product and category models to a json file from your sqlite db, these can then be loaded to the postgres database instead of having to add all products manually after deploying.
+Before deploying to Heroku if you have a large selection of products on an Eccommerce store it is worth dumping the product and category models to a json file from your sqlite db, these can then be loaded to the postgres database instead of having to add all products manually after deploying.

 To deploy the app to Heroku from the repository, the following steps were actioned: